lunorix/devrules/index.md

 # Devrules
 **Devrules** is a development rules created by [Lunorix](https://lunorix.pages.dev/).
-Lunorix members should follow this rule.
+Lunorix and Redstone Studio members should follow this rule.

 **© 2024 Lunorix - MIT License**